JEMinick/E-Commerce-BE/README.md

 ## Description:

-The primary motivation for creating E-Commerce-BE was to create a back-end API that will provide an interface which provides information and updates for a real-time inventory database in order for me to mananage my new e-commerce portal..
+The primary motivation for creating E-Commerce-BE was to create a back-end API that provides an interface which delivers information and updates to a real-time inventory database in order for me to mananage my new e-commerce portal.
 The problem being addressed and resolved with this app is to provide a real-time inventory for my new e-commerce web site.
 By creating this app, I learned the following: Sequelize and establishing a many-to-many relationship within a relational database.